 Korean BL titles

-Viu has been specialising in bringing Korean content to its viewers, so it’s no surprise that some of the most recent titles it’s added include two Korean BL dramas.
-Color Rush and To My Star, both of which are available on the site now, as well as the upcoming You Make Me Dance, feature gorgeous up-and-coming actors.
+Viu has been specialising in bringing Korean content to its viewers, so it’s no surprise that some of the most recent titles it’s added include Korean BL dramas.
+Color Rush, To My Star, You Make Me Dance, and more all feature gorgeous up-and-coming actors – interestingly, many are also singers or idol trainees.

 You Make Me Dance

-Releasing every Friday from Feb 26, You Make Me Dance is a highly-anticipated title from the same production house behind popular BL titles like Where Your Eyes Linger and Mr Heart.
+You Make Me Dance is from the same production house behind popular BL titles like Where Your Eyes Linger and Mr Heart.
 This story centres around an aspiring contemporary dancer who dances his way out of debt, and his debt collector.

 When Shi On the dancer gets kicked out of his family home, he decides to pursue his ambition and meets Hong Seok, a debt collector who’s seeking his repayment.
-As fate would have it, they both share a rooftop apartment, and spending time together has changed Hong Seok’s perspective on life.
+They both soon share a rooftop apartment, and spending time together has changed Hong Seok’s perspective on life.
 The duo soon forms a close bond that turns romantic, except their fledging love story could be derailed by two other individuals: a CEO and a senior student.
 Shi On is played by Chu Young Woo, and Hong Seok by Won Hyung Hoon.

 Based on a webtoon, Color Rush is a fantasy genre involving Monos and Probes – Monos are people who see the world in black and white, and only their Probes can bring colour into their lives.
 Because of this, Monos are known to be possessive and violent with their Probes.